zx80/flask-simple-auth/docs/DOCUMENTATION.md

 - reduce sloc?
 - separate classes/projects?
 - check for more directive types (dynamically)?
-- `local` should depend on `traitlets` and others?
 - add app.log?
 - type checks: mypy vs pyright vs pyanalyze?  mypy is way too slow!
 - how to ensure that shared/pooled resources are returned even on errors? is an `after_request` hook enough?
-- add more examples in the documentation
 - take advantage of `TypedDict`?

 ### Documentation

+- separate explanations from reference?
-- sphinxify
+- more recipees?
 - include demo? point to demo?
-- Tutorial?
-Recipee?
 - comparisons with other frameworks
-- build and link API doc?